tomcat-slf4j-logback/tomcat-slf4j-logback/README.md

 Delete `$CATALINA_HOME/conf/logging.properties`.
 This will turn off `java.util.logging` completely.

 `conf/logback.xml` tries to reflect original Tomcat logging configuration.
 Feel free to change it.

+When using your own preconfigured `server.xml`, the following will need applied.

 Add: